-- An executive bio is a summary of your professional narrative
+- An executive bio is a narrative summary of your professional life

-- It’s written much the same way as other narratives using key elements about the executive
+- It’s written much the same way as other narratives using key elements about the person

 - Using these seven tips can make your executive biography more engaging and effective

 - We have provided a technical checklist for improved biography performance in search engines.